tylernguyen/x1c6-hackintosh/README.md

 - [MountEFI](https://github.com/corpnewt/MountEFI) to quickly mount EFI partitions.
 - [IORegistryExplorer](https://developer.apple.com/downloads), for diagnosis.
 - [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v286/), for diagnostic ONLY, Hackintool should not be used for patching, it is outdated.
-- [SPI Programmer CH341a and SOIC8 connector](https://www.amazon.com/Organizer-Socket-Adpter-Programmer-CH341A/dp/B07R5LPTYM) are needed if you are going to mod your BIOS/TB3 controller for optimizations and a better and more native macOS experience.
+- [SPI Programmer CH341a and SOIC8 connector](https://www.amazon.com/Organizer-Socket-Adpter-Programmer-CH341A/dp/B07R5LPTYM) are needed if you are going to mod your BIOS for optimizations and a better and more native macOS experience.
 - Patience and time, especially if this is your first time Hackintosh-ing.

 </details>